Home

 It's a real "chicken or the egg" situation - you can't successfully pass as a woman until you've lived as a woman, but you can't successfully live as a woman until you can pass as a woman!
 It's also very hard to go to work and be accepted there as a woman until "being a woman" - with all its many downsides as well as upsides - becomes at least second nature.

-When I transitioned full-time, every time I appeared in public or had to interact with someone, I initially felt that I was acting" a female role.
+When I first transitioned full-time, every time I appeared in public or had to interact with someone, I felt that I was acting" a female role.
 However, when under pressure the human being is an amazingly quick learner.
-As the months passed my instincts and responses become automatically 'female'.
-I still caused slight puzzlement, but it got ever more rarer and more trivial.
+As the months passed my instincts and responses become automatically 'female' and panic moments ever rarer.

 Also, post transition, I found that it was much easier for people who had only met me as "Annie" to accept me as a woman, even if they knew that I was a transgender, than people who previously known me as a man.
 When I came out to my family it was obvious that while trying to be supportive they had problems adjusting, although the passage of time helped a lot and my mother was always generally supportive.

-Elizabeth, born Lee, gained some fame in the early/mid-2000's after her transition and dramatic change in appearance due to hormones and extensive feminisation surgery.
+Elizabeth, born Lee, became a minor celebrity in the early/mid-2000's after her transition and dramatic change in appearance due to hormones and extensive feminisation surgery.
 A 2005 documentary in which she featured may still be available on YouTube.

 Surgery